-There are around 40 million home-based businesses in the U.S. Some of these businesses are online artists or retailers, while others offer a variety of freelance or specialty services that don’t necessarily require a storefront to do business.
+There are over 30 million home-based businesses in the U.S. Some are online artists or retailers.
+In contrast, others offer a variety of freelance or specialty services that don’t necessarily require a storefront to do business.

-One of the primary issues facing at-home businesses that don’t have a storefront is a physical address.
-There are no doubt both security and privacy reasons why entrepreneurs don’t want to use their home address as a physical address for their business.
-Some choose to use a P.O. box, but that can create an issue with credibility.
+One of the primary issues facing at-home businesses that need a storefront is a physical address.
+There are no doubt both security and privacy reasons; entrepreneurs don’t want to use their home address as a physical address for their business.
+Some choose to use a P.O. box, which can create credibility issues.
 Clients and customers may be suspicious of companies without a physical address.
-A physical address legitimizes your business.
+On the other hand, a physical address legitimizes your business.

-Virtual physical addresses provide a professional physical location to associate with your company or service, and is an affordable option for home and online businesses.
+Virtual physical addresses provide a professional physical location to associate with your company or service and are affordable for home and online businesses.
 These services are available through a virtual physical address business for a monthly fee.

 Keep your home address off websites by using a virtual business address.
-Most home business operators don’t want random customers showing up on the front doorstep of their house.
-Protect your family and their privacy as well by having a separate physical virtual business address.
+Most home business operators want to avoid random customers showing up on the front doorstep of their homes.
+Protect your family and their privacy by having a separate physical, virtual business address.

-If you are using your home address as your business address and then move, your business address changes too, which can lead to mix-ups and confusion for your customers.
-A virtual office business address provides continuity for your business’ physical location, and that offers a more professional and trustworthy demeanor for you and your business.
-Customers will feel more confident sending in payments to a physical address that has remained the same, instead of one that has changed several times.
+If you use your home address as your business address and then move, your business address changes, too, leading to mix-ups and confusion for your customers.
+A virtual office business address provides continuity for your business’s physical location and offers a more professional and trustworthy demeanor for you and your business.
+In addition, customers will feel more confident sending in payments to a physical address that has remained the same instead of one that has changed several times.

 Online Search Purposes

 Search engines are a way to propel your business forward.
-However, for some searches, such as Google Local, P.O. boxes are not allowed to double as a physical address.
-A virtual physical address can provide a physical location, even though you don’t do business there.
+However, for some searches, such as Google Local, P.O. boxes cannot double as a physical address.
+On the other hand, a virtual physical address can provide a physical location, even though you don’t do business there.

 Home-grown businesses offer less costly startups for aspiring entrepreneurs.
-Instead of your earned revenue being eaten up by overhead costs and an expensive storefront, the funds go back into building your business.
-If your current home business plan includes a relocation to a physical location in the future, setting up a virtual address when you start your business helps you establish stability for customers and creditors alike.
+Instead of your earned revenue eaten up by overhead costs and an expensive storefront, the funds go back into building your business.
+In addition, if your current home business plan includes a relocation to a physical location in the future, setting up a virtual address when you start your business helps you establish stability for customers and creditors alike.

-You can choose to have your business mail delivered to your virtual physical address.
-The virtual address service provider will scan all letters and packages as they are received, then upload the images to your secure, and private, virtual mailbox.
-You can choose which mail and packages you want forwarded to you at your home address or you can choose a different address.
-You can also designate those items that you want shredded or stored.
+You can have your business mail delivered to your virtual physical address.
+The virtual address service provider will scan all letters and packages as they are received, then upload the images to your secure and private virtual mailbox.
+You can choose which mail and packages you want to be forwarded to your home address or a different address.
+You can also designate those items that you wish to shred or store.

 Lease and Homeowners’ Association Restrictions